Courses

 Fall or Spring.

-ENGL4800 Advanced Poetry Writing
+ENGL 4800 Advanced Poetry Writing

-This course is intended for creative writers who have completed ENGL 3840 or ENGL 3850 and wish to refine their poetry writing.
+This course is intended for creative writers who have completed ENGL 3840 and wish to refine their poetry writing.
 It may include significant reading and discussion, explorations of form and technique, completion of writing assignments and prompts, and workshop peer review of student work.
 In addition to the instructor's assigned writing requirements, students may work on longer-form verse writing projects.

 Full details for ENGL 4800 - Advanced Poetry Writing